planetarium/snack.planetarium.dev/content/posts/2019/06/nat_traversal_2.eng.md

 ## Connection Notification and New Connection Request

 After authorization request and approval has been completed, other nodes that have been approved with the allocated IP and port can finally connect.
-When the nodes make connection, the TURN server detects it and sends the following message to the control connection.
+When the nodes make a connection, the TURN server detects it and sends the following message to the control connection.

 > TURN Server: A connection attempt was made from '10.1.1.1' to '54.12.1.3:65002'.
 (Connection ID: '1234')